Danny-sc/Tutorial_2/index.md

 # Introduction

 This tutorial is an introduction to the main functionality of the [emulatorr](https://github.com/Tandethsquire/emulatorr) package, using a synthetic example of an epidemiological model.
-We start by briefly highligthing what history matching with emulation is and how it works.
+We start by briefly highlighting what history matching with emulation is and how it works.

 Computer models, otherwise known as simulators, have been widely used in almost all fields in science and technology.
-A computer model is usually represented as a set of differential equations, which reflect the  fundamental dynamics of a system.
+A computer model is a way of representing the  fundamental dynamics of a system.
 Due to the complexity of the interactions within a system, computer models frequently contain large numbers of parameters.

 Before using a model (e.g. for prediction or planning) it is fundamental to explore plausible values for its parameters, calibrating the model to the observed data.
 This poses a significant problem, considering that it may take several minutes or even hours for the evaluation of a single scenario of a complex model.
 This difficulty is compounded for stochastic models, when tens to thousands of realisations can be required for each scenario.
 As a consequence, comprehensive analysis of the entire input space, requiring vast numbers of model evaluations, is often unfeasible.
-Bayes linear emulation, combined with history matching, allows us to overcome this issue.
+Emulation, combined with history matching, allows us to overcome this issue.

 ## History Matching

 History matching concerns the problem of identifying those parameter sets that would give rise to acceptable matches between the model outputs and the observed data.
 This part of the input space is referred to as non-implausible, while its complement is known as implausible.
 History matching proceeds as a series of iterations, or waves, where implausible parameter sets are identified and discarded.
 Each wave focuses the search for implausible space in the space that was characterized as non-implausible in all previous waves: thus the non-implausible space shrinks with each iteration.
-To decide whether a parameter set $x$ is implausible we introduce the implausibility measure, which evaluates the distance between the observed data and the model output at $x$.
+To decide whether a parameter set $x$ is implausible we introduce the implausibility measure, which evaluates the difference between the emulator and computer model results, weighted by how uncertain we are at $x$.
 If such measure is too high, the parameter set is discarded in the next wave of the process.

 Note that history matching as just described still relies on the evaluation of the model at a large number of parameter sets, which is often unfeasible.
 Here is where emulators play a crucial role.